 RESEARCHING CLINICS AND HAIR TRANSPLANT SURGEONS

 As mentioned numerous times, research is essential when finding a solid clinic.
 There are thousands to select from too.
 This is one reason many prospects refer to acquaintances who already underwent a transplant.

 Any worthwhile hair transplant surgeon has worked on a multitude of patients.
-It takes time and patience to build experience, one reason clinics typically feature a number of patients’ before and after shots.
+It takes time and patience to build experience, which is one reason clinics typically feature several patients’ before and after shots.
 As important, many clinics will also use patients as references for prospects.
 These references will talk about both the clinic as well as the results.
 However, less scrupulous clinics will go so far as to pay for positive references; the person prospects talk with may not even have undergone a procedure.
 One can never be too sure, but precautions can make a big difference.
 Be sure to ask specific questions and pay close attention to the details.
 Then mentioning these details to the clinic rep can provide inferences if the clinic is legitimate.

 WE ALWAYS PUT THE PATIENT FIRST AT FORHAIR!